 “Slack Key Guitar Volume 2″ (Palm Records) 2003 – 47th GRAMMY® Award Winner

 “Slack Key Guitar” (Palm Records) 1998

-“The Artistry of Sonny Lim” album was recorded at Lava Tracks Recording Studio in Sonny’s home town, Kamuela – the ranching region where ki ho’alu originated.
-It was produced, mixed, mastered and engineered by Grammy Award-winning producer, Charles Michael Brotman.
-The guitars used on this recording are a Santa Cruz Studio Model H guitar and a 1976 Ramirez classical guitar.
+“The Artistry of Sonny Lim” album was recorded at Lava Tracks Recording Studio in Sonny’s home town, Kamuela – the ranching region with a rich ki ho’alu heritage.
+It was produced, mixed, mastered and engineered by GRAMMY® Award-winning producer, Charles Michael Brotman.
+The guitars on this recording are a Santa Cruz Studio Model H guitar and a 1976 Ramirez classical guitar.